-In connection with the Acquisition, we also entered into employment agreements withseven key employees from the performance and lifestyle footwear business of Honeywell, pursuant to which, among other things, we agreed to grant 25,000 non-qualified stock options in the aggregate to theseven employees as an inducement for continuing their employment with us.
+In connection with the Acquisition, we also entered into employment agreements with seven key employees from the performance and lifestyle footwear business of Honeywell, pursuant to which, among other things, we agreed to grant 25,000 non-qualified stock options in the aggregate to the seven employees as an inducement for continuing their employment with us.

-We acquired multiple leases through the Acquisition including the lease of our Rock Island and China manufacturing facilities and an office building lease in Westwood,
+We acquired multiple leases through the Acquisition including the lease of our Rock Island and China manufacturing facilities and an office building lease in Westwood, Massachusetts.
+We closed the office in Westwood, Massachusetts on December 31, 2022.

-The Acquisition contributed net sales of \$179.0 million to our consolidated operating results for the year ended December 31, 2021.
-The Acquisition contributed net income of \$16.5 million to our consolidated operating results for the year ended December 31, 2021.
+The Acquisition contributed net sales of \$242.8 million to our consolidated operating results for the year ended December 31, 2022.
+The Acquisition contributed net income of \$9.3 million to our consolidated operating results for the year ended December 31, 2022.